bguesman/docsify-test/docs/editor/blocks/camera_settings_block.md

 > Implemented as class `Expanse.CameraSettings` in `blocks/CameraSettings.cs`

-Block for specifying camera-specific settings that can't be inferred from Unity cameras themselves.
+Component for specifying camera-specific settings that can't be inferred from Unity cameras themselves.
 Required for Expanse to function.

 #### Ambient Probe Camera
 **C# member variable:** `Camera m_ambientProbeCamera` \